fyndoc/vms/docs/task-manager/content-acquisition.md

 2. Click on the task.
 A **Task Detail** page would open.

     :::tip Reference
-    [Click here](/docs/task-manager/ca-task-details.md) to know the meaning of each field on the **Task Details** page.
+    [Click here](/docs/task-manager/ca-task-details.md) to know the meaning of each field on the **CA Task Details** page.
     :::

 3. Click on the batch assigned to you under the **Batches** section.
-A list of SKUs assigned to you for content acquisition activity would be visible in the **Batch SKUs** page.
+A list of SKUs assigned to you for content acquisition activity would be visible on the **Batch SKUs** page.

 4. Click on any SKU.
 An acquisition template would appear for that SKU.